turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/4_implementing_playlists.markdown

   end

-  resources :songs, only: [:show] resources :playlists, only: [:index, :new, :create, :show] end
+  resources :songs, only: [:show] resources :playlists, only: [:index, :new, :create] end
 ```